GAIGResearch/AIGD2/index.md

 **Week 1 (June 4th - June 8th)**

+The **first week** is mostly lectures and labs, designed to introduce you to the concepts of using AI for Game Design.
+We'll end the week with a game AI Hack in which you, in teams, will work creating variants of the game Planet Wars and AI agents to play them.
+We'll run a competition among all groups to determine which bot is the best one in all the desgined variants of the game.

 <img src="img/Week1.png" alt="Week1" class="inline"/>

 **Week 2 (June 11th - June 15th)**

+The **second week** will work as a Dagstuhl seminar.
+We'll start the week with a brainstorming session in which you can propose projects to work on, based on what you've seen on the previous week.
+You'll form teams according to these projects and work on code and experimentation, to finally write a paper with your findings.
+We'll end the week running a peer-review session among the groups in which you'll receive feedback from everybody else, so you can improve your paper and (maybe) submit it to one of the suggested conferences.

 <img src="img/Week2.png" alt="Week2" class="inline"/>

-The **first week** is mostly lectures and labs, designed to indtroduce you to the concepts of using AI for Game Design.
-We'll end the week with a game AI Hack in which you, in teams, will work on variants of the game Planet Wars and AI agents for them.
-We'll run a competition among all groups to determine which bot is the best one in all variants.

-The **second week** will work as a Dagstuhl seminar.
-We'll start the week with a brainstorming session in which you can propose projects to work on.
-You'll form teams according to these projects and work on code, experiments and finally paper writing.
-We'll end the week running a peer-review session among the groups in which you'll receive feedback from everybody else so you can improve your paper and (maybe) submit it to one of the suggested conferences.

 ## Main topics